scheb/tombstone/README.md

 Usage
 -----

 Provide a YAML config file to the tombstone-analyzer.
-Providing the config file is optional, by default it is looks for a file named `tombstone.yml` in the current working directory.
+Providing the config file is optional, by default it looks for a file named `tombstone.yml` in the current working directory.

 ```bash
 $ tombstone -c tombstone.yml